dodona-edu/dodona-edu.github.io/en/references/judges/nextflow-judge/index.md

 # Nextflow judge

 The Nextflow judge annotates the submitted code using CodeNarc, executes the submitted script and optionally checks the existence of directories and files.
-A couple of bioinformatics tools are installed in the judge container by default, namely FastQC, MultiQC and Trimmomatic.
+The following bioinformatics tools are available by default:
+* FastQC
+* MultiQC
+* Trimmomatic.

 Also available are Perl and Python3.

 ## Configuration